 Sound Lost and Found; Being Human Festival 2017

-Went down to Dorset for a day of soundwalks, soundscape recordings and topped it all off with a fine concert with the amazing people from the Diva Contemporary and Goldsmiths fellows.
+I went down to Dorset for a day of soundwalks, soundscape recordings and topped it all off with a fine concert with the amazing people from the Diva Contemporary and Goldsmiths research fellows.

 This study explores the acoustic resonance found in drums.